Privacy policy

 7.2.
 Exception: Technical Providers

-Certain auxiliary technical providers (particularly for transactional emails) may be located outside the EEA, notably in the United States.
+Certain auxiliary technical providers (particularly for transactional emails or the optional arrangement of a call through Google Workspace Calendar) may process data outside the EEA, notably in the United States.

 Safeguards in place: